cvermno/Lausanne/README.md

 ![CamemBERT parameters Optimization](Results/CamemBERT_parameters.png)

 2. We tried preprocessing the text by lemmatizing it.
 However, it did not lead to any improvement compared to the basic CamemBERT model with optimized parameters.
-3. We experimented with two data augmentation techniques using synonym replacement.
-The first technique replaced words with similar ones based on their embeddings, and the second used synonyms retrieved from NLTK's WordNet.
+3. We experimented with two data augmentation techniques using "synonym" replacement:
+   - The first approach involved substituting words with similar ones based on their embeddings.
+   - The second approach involved replacing words with synonyms retrieved from NLTK's WordNet.

+## Results 📈

 ## Video Demonstration 🎥
 This model is so cool that it deserves a multimedia explanation so we will stop the bla bla in this text and invite you to check out this video showing an amazing application of our text classifier: